jupyterlab/jupyterlab/docs/source/user/extensions.rst

     avoid installing extensions you do not trust, and watch out for any extensions trying to masquerade as a trusted extension.

-A short while after starting the install of an extension, a drop-down should appear under the search bar indicating that the extension has been downloaded.
 The newly installed extension may require to restart JupyterLab.

 Managing Installed Extensions